 Tinnitus Retraining Therapy (TRT)

 A treatment regimen that combines the use of traditional CBT counseling with supplemental sound masking to habituate patients to tinnitus.
-The counseling component aims to demystify tinnitus and help the patient reclassify perceived ringing as an emotionally-neutral signal.
-Constant low-level broadband sound is further used to habituate the patient to the presence of tinnitus.
+The counseling component aims to demystify tinnitus and help patients reclassify tinnitus as an emotionally neutral signal.
+Constant low-level broadband sound is used to habituate the patient to tinnitus.

 Developed by the U.S. Veterans Administration’s National Center for Rehabilitative Audio Research, PTM is an incremental approach to tinnitus treatment that involves comprehensive patient education, behavioral therapy, and when appropriate, supplemental sound therapy.
-ATA Members have access to a FREE digital version of the Progressive Tinnitus Management workbook in the members section of ATA's website.
+To access the FREE digital version of the Progressive Tinnitus Management workbook and other materials, click here.

 Multidisciplinary Healthcare: Behavioral therapies for tinnitus typically require patients to see a behavioral health specialist in addition to a hearing health professional.
 It may also require coordinating care across multiple doctors, increasing the complexity and cost of treatment.

-Time and Effort: Behavioral therapies also tend to involve multiple clinical sessions over the course of many months — or even years.
-Results are cumulative, and successful treatment often requires the full completion of these therapy sessions.
+Time and Effort: Behavioral therapies also tend to involve multiple clinical sessions over the course of several months to several years, depending on the patient.
+Results are cumulative, and successful treatment often requires the full completion of therapy sessions.

-Commitment: All tinnitus management systems require the patient embrace the regimen with an open mind and positive expectations.
-This may be particularly true for behavioral treatments, which rely heavily on active and transparent patient involvement.
+Commitment: All tinnitus management programs require that the patient embraces the treatment protocol with an open mind and positive expectations.
+This may be particularly true for behavioral treatments that rely heavily on active and transparent patient involvement.

 Cima, R., Andersson, G., Schmidt, CJ, and Henry, J. (2014) “Cognitive-Behavioral Treatments for Tinnitus: A Review of the Literature.”
 Journal of the American Academy of Audiology, 25: 29-61.